 Calculating Credits for the "European Credit Transfer System" (ECTS)

 Foreign universities give "credit points" for your classes; these credit points are not comparable with ECTS, which is based on workload.
-The workload comparability must be discussed with the lecturer (or the responsible person or office in your faculty).
+The workload comparability must be discussed with the lecturer (or the responsible person or office in your department).

 Please note: The International Office is only able to calculate grades, not the credit points.
 This has to be done in your department.

 If you received a scholarship from TU Dortmund University for your stay abroad, you will need to turn in certain documents in a timely manner in order to retain the scholarship.
 You will find the mandatory documents in your scholarship acceptance form (Annahmeerklärung/Grant Agreement) or in the corresponding scholarship description:

 You profitted from an excellent support system during your stay abroad and now you want to help out students in a similar situation here in Dortmund?
 You want to work on your intercultural skills and also get to know people from other cultures?
 Volunteer to help out in the international programs and activities on campus - many of the activities also count towards the Certificate "Studium International".